 Registered Homebirth Midwives use all of their senses to support women in a home birth setting.
 To “be with woman” is a skill - to monitor with a medical eye and to support with a woman’s knowing heart.
 Uninhibited by nor reliant on devices or monitoring equipment means they can sense the subtle cues of birth (the rhythm, the body, the cries and moans).
 More importantly, they know when to guide and encourage the mother through that ‘crisis of confidence.'

 I wish every woman could experience what I experienced that night.

 "Being pregnant and giving birth is like crossing a narrow bridge.
 People can accompany you to the bridge, they can even greet you on the other side, but you walk that bridge alone” - African Proverb

 No one can prepare you for birth!
-You can read the books, do the classes, eat the right foods, exercise, be fit, you can be mentally ready, know the stages of birth, you prepare your mind with meditation, affirmations and you can book the best birth workers but the blunt fact is you won't know how your birth will unfold until you are in it!
+You can read the books, do the classes, eat the right foods, exercise, can be mentally ready, know the stages of birth, you can prepare your mind with meditation, affirmations and you can book the best birth workers but the blunt fact is you won't know how your birth will unfold until you are in it!
 You and you alone are the only person who can birth your baby.
 You have to find the strength to dive deep within, to find your powerful, brave self because she will carry you across the threshold.